garden-io/garden/docs/reference/providers/local-kubernetes.md

 {% endhint %}

 {% hint style="warning" %}
-**Deprecated**: This field will be removed in a future release.
+**Deprecated**: The deploymentStrategy config field is deprecated in 0.13 and will be removed in the next major release, Garden 0.14.
+This field has no effect as the experimental support for blue/green deployments (via the &quot;blue-green&quot; strategy) has been removed.
+To make sure your configuration does not break when we release Garden 0.14, please follow the steps at https://docs.garden.io/guides/deprecations#containerDeploymentStrategy
 {% endhint %}

 Sets the deployment strategy for `container` deploy actions.

-Note that this field has been deprecated since 0.13, and has no effect.
-The `"rolling"` will be applied in all cases.
-The experimental support for blue/green deployments (via the `"blue-green"` strategy) has been removed.

-Note that this setting only applies to `container` deploy actions (and not, for example,  `kubernetes` or `helm` deploy actions).

 | Type     | Default     | Required |
 | -------- | ----------- | -------- |